Synopsis/open_clip/src/training/README.md

     - `'cinema_dynamic_caption'` - TODO

 See [this notebook](https://github.com/Synopsis/CinemaNet-CLIP/blob/main/notebooks/data%20--%20debug%20training%20dataset%20classes.ipynb) to load some sample data
-* `TRAIN_DATA_PATH`: Path to the `.feather` file i.e. the dataset.
-See `/home/synopsis/datasets/serialised-datasets/CLIP/CLIP-Training/Fine-Tuning-Playbook-Experiments` for a bunch of single-caption files
+* `TRAIN_DATA_PATH`: Path to the `.feather` file i.e. the dataset
 * `CAPTION_KEY`: Name of the column that contains the caption

+Our CLIP-Training datasets are stored in [this repo](https://github.com/Synopsis/Datasets-CLIP-Training), locally available at `/home/synopsis/datasets/serialised-datasets/CLIP/CLIP-Training/`